How to send transactional emails with Gmail and Google Workspace

 - Find a suitable SDK that implements the SMTP protocol (you really don’t want to mess with raw SMTP commands over a TCP connection).

-- Initialize the SDK with some server parameters and your Gmail credentials.
-These parameters and credentials are:
+- Initialize the SDK with the SMTP parameters and your Gmail credentials:

 - Send your predefined email content to the desired recipients.